 As a business owner, you constantly have multiple responsibilities and tasks to juggle at any given time, however, technical issues and problems with your Shopify theme should not be something you deal with often.
 Having a community of developers supporting you if things go wrong (as they sometimes do) who are able to fix any issues as they arise is very important.

 This community of technical support is also important to discuss theme issues with so you can learn from experts and resolve any potential issues you face in the future.
-Make sure to note how detailed the documentation for your Shopify theme is and the ways that you can get in touch with the theme developer, if need be.
+Make sure to note how detailed the documentation for your Shopify theme is and the ways that you can get in touch with the theme developer if need be.

-Just as you might collect product reviews on your website, many Shopify themes also include reviews from others merchants.
+Just as you might collect product reviews on your website, many Shopify themes also include reviews from other merchants.
 These reviews can be useful to check out to see if there are any bugs or issues that other merchants encounter after installing the theme.
 Another thing to look out for is the customer support team and how they handle queries and complaints.
 If they are prompt and offer solutions to others, it might be a good choice of theme to go with!

 Are Free Shopify Themes Worth It?